open-data-fabric/open-data-fabric/src/open-data-fabric.md

 3. A new [Metadata Block](#metadata-chain) is created and committed.

 > **TODO**: Specify how Schema changes in the upstream datasets should be handled
-> - Do we stop processing and ask user to validate that the query takes into accont the new columns?
+> - Do we stop processing and ask user to validate that the query takes into account the new columns?

 ### Dataset Sharing
 Dataset sharing involves uploading the data to some [Remote](#remote) where it can be discovered and accessed by other peers.
 Due to immutable nature of data and metadata it is very easy to keep shared data up-to-date as only new blocks and part files need to be uploaded.